MokitaNetwork/Fury-Aether/README.md

 A DeFi infrastructure layer for the Cosmos ecosystem
 A layer-1 infrastructure for seamless deployment of DeFi applications in the Cosmos ecosystem, powering DeFi in the multi-chain future.

-Plug & play customizable Comdex modules to deliver bleeding edge dApps
+Plug & play customizable Aether modules to deliver bleeding edge dApps

 ## Docs